clasp-developers/clasp/README.md

 Clasp is not yet a full ANSI compliant Common Lisp - if you find differences between Clasp and the Common Lisp standard they are considered bugs in Clasp and please feel free to report them.

-Libraries that clasp depends on can be obtained using the repository: externals-clasp<br>
+**Libraries that clasp depends on can be obtained using the repository: externals-clasp**<br>
 https://github.com/drmeister/externals-clasp.git<br>
-You can build externals-clasp or you can use the makefile as a guide configure your environment by hand.
+You must build externals-clasp prior to building Clasp

 **BUILDING CLASP**